benbotto/rubiks-cube-cracker/README.md

 The optimal solver can take a long time, especially for scrambles that take 18+ moves to solve.
 As such, this program also includes an implementation of Thistlethwaite's algorithm.
-The algorithm implemented by this program can solve any scrambed cube quickly in at most 46 moves.
+The algorithm implemented by this program can solve any scrambed cube quickly in at most 46 moves, effectively instantaneously.
 Thistlethwaite's algorithm orignally had a maximum of 52 moves, but this implementation differs slightly (details below).
-The maximum number of moves is 46, and solves are effectively instantaneous.

 The Thistlethwaite algorithm implementation also uses IDA\* with pattern databases as heuristics.
 It works by moving the cube from one "group" to